hvac/hvac/docs/advanced_usage.rst

 Advanced Usage
 ==============

-Making use of private CA
+Making Use of Private CA
 ------------------------

 There is a not uncommon use case of people deploying Hashicorp Vault with a private certificate authority.
 Unfortunately the `requests` module does not make use of the system CA certificates.
 Instead of disabling SSL verification you can make use of the `REQUESTS_CA_BUNDLE` environment variable.